talas/Zombie-Lord/README.md

 --------------------

 Steps to compile depends on which platform the game is being compiled for.
-ZombieLord folder contains main platform independent code.
+The ZombieLord folder contains main platform independent code.
 The 3 other folders are for desktop, android and html5 specific code.